RADIUS Wi-Fi Security Benefits

 Advantages of Certificate-Based RADIUS Authentication for Wi-Fi

-Authenticating through certificates though is similar to passwords in the sense that a user presents identification to their Access Point (AP), which then forwards the information to the respective RADIUS server, after which the RADIUS tells the user’s AP whether they are authorized to access it or not.
+Authenticating through certificates, though, is similar to passwords in the sense that a user presents identification to their Access Point (AP), which then forwards the information to the respective RADIUS server, after which the RADIUS tells the user’s AP whether they are authorized to access it or not.
 There are, however, a few key differences that make certificates more secure than passwords.
 Let’s check out the key benefits of this method of authentication.

 Superior Cryptographic Security

-Digital certificates cannot be stolen, or replicated nor can they be transferred from one machine to another as they are based on a cryptographic system called Public Key Infrastructure PKI).
+Digital certificates cannot be stolen or replicated, nor can they be transferred from one machine to another, as they are based on a cryptographic system called Public Key Infrastructure PKI).
 PKI integration with a managed cloud RADIUS server makes your network impenetrable.

 Customizable Network Access Control (NAC)

 A managed cloud RADIUS allows admins to control the level of access based on multiple factors like the job role of the user or the location they are at.
-This conditional access helps in ensuring that people have access to the information appropriate to their position in an organization, which is in sync with a solid Zero trust policy.
+This conditional access helps ensure that people have access to the information appropriate to their position in an organization, which is in sync with a solid Zero trust policy.

 Centralized User and System Authentication